-10th Grade Homeschooling Overview
+Tenth Grade Homeschooling Overview

-As your student edges closer to the end of high school, it’s natural to wonder whether you are adequately preparing them for life after graduation.
 The 10th grade homeschool year should certainly have plenty of focus on academics, but your high schooler also needs to enjoy the best parts of being a teenager.
 A well-rounded homeschool year will include not only the high school courses that will help your teen reach their college and career goals, but will allow them time to stay physically fit, follow their personal interests, and spend quality time with the people they love.

-A typical course of study for tenth grade homeschoolers includes either an algebra, geometry, or integrated math course, an English course, a civics or economics course, and either a physical science or biology course.
+A typical course of study for tenth grade homeschoolers includes either an algebra, geometry, or integrated math course, an English course, a civics or economics course, and either a physical science or chemistry course.
 In addition, many students homeschooling in 10th grade will take a physical and/or health education course, and at least one elective such as foreign language, fine arts, or career and technical education courses.

 Ten Tips for Homeschooling 10th Grade